 - VDIs will be deleted and unavailable after the end date indicated on the request form.

 Once the software is installed on the VDI, OIT will do VERY BASIC TESTING to ensure the requested software starts without any obvious errors.

-Requestors/instructors will be notified when their software is installed and ready to test.
+The requester/instructor will be notified when their software is installed and ready to test.

-Software on a VDI should be tested by the requestor/instructor (or a designate) at least 48 business hours before the begin time needed to make sure it is working according to their needs.
+Software on a VDI should be tested by the requester/instructor (or a designate) at least 48 business hours before the begin time needed to make sure it is working according to their needs.
 OIT staff do not have the expertise to test the proper functionality of proprietary or specialized software.